Taking a fun approach to personal finance habits can help you reach big goals faster.

 You’ll be amazed at how quickly spare change adds up, especially if you go two or three months without counting it.
 Use a Mason jar or coffee can to collect the coins, or make it fun with a quirky container you bought on the cheap at a thrift store.

-Then cash the change in for free at your bank – rather than one of those kiosks that charges a percentage of the total – and deposit immediately into savings or apply to a credit card you’re trying to pay off.
+Then cash the change in for free at your bank – rather than one of those kiosks that charge a percentage of the total – and deposit immediately into savings or apply to a credit card you’re trying to pay off.

 Published by Debt.com, LLC